In The Kitchen: Traveling Epicurean makes refreshing dish for summer

 - 3 1/2 cups seedless watermelon, 2 cup coarse cut, 1/2 cup fine dice to go back into finished purée, 1 cup small cubes for garnish

-- 8 medium ripe stem tomatoes, 7 seeded and coarse cut, 1 seeded & fine dice to go back into finished purée
+- 8 medium ripe stem tomatoes, 7 seeded and coarse cut, 1 seeded and fine dice to go back into finished purée

 - 1 large cucumber peeled and seeded and coarse cut